tristanpenman/n64-heart-rust/examples/05-slide-tool/README.md

-# Example 4 - Graphics in Rust
+# Example 5 - Slide Tool

-This example builds upon [03-booting-rust](../examples/03-booting-rust) by introducing some basic graphics and interactivity.
+This example builds upon [04-peripheral-access](../examples/04-peripheral-access) by introducing some basic graphics and interactivity.
 We'll see that it's not too difficult to get the Nintendo 64 to display images and text using Rust.

 ## Acknowledgements